Anapo14/python-language-server/TROUBLESHOOTING.md

 When filing an issue, make sure you do the following:

-- Check existing issues for the same problem.
+- Check existing issues for the same problem (also see the "Known Issues" section above for widespread problems).
 - Enable trace logging by adding `"python.analysis.logLevel": "Trace"` to your configuration.
     - Adding this will cause a large amount of info to be printed to the Python output panel.
     This should not be left long term, as the performance impact of the logging is significant.